Rtse716/Predict_strokes/README.md

 <h3 align="center"> DSTI ML Project: Develop an end-to-end Machine Learning Pipeline</h3>

   <p align="center">
-    This project aims to identify geographic and demographic contributors to homicide rates in Toronto, Canada, then to use those contributors to predict homicide rates.
+    This project aims to identify individual and possible environmental contributors to the occurrence of strokes and to use those features to predict the occurrence of stroke.
   </p>
 </div>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to identify individual and possible environmental contributors to the occurrence of strokes and to use those features to predict the occurrence of stroke.

 This is a machine learning project for Data ScienceTech Institute, Applied MSc in Data Science & Artificial Intelligence
 Course: Python Machine Learning Labs